Tweaky1/docs-site/_posts/2024-11-13-modded-valheim-linux-server.md

 The file used to start the server comes along with the download of the game, `start_server.sh`.
 The file itself has instructions written inside in the form of comments.
 Open up the file in your preferred text editing software and follow the instructions.
 It is highly recommended that you save a copy of the file locally, or in a separate folder on the server, incase Steam decides it wants to overwrite the file.
 I've never ran into that issue but it is always better to be safe than sorry.

 Should you want to install mods to improve upon and change the vanilla Valheim experience in anyway; that will require the installation of __BepInEx__ on top of your Valheim install.
 You can download the files from either the __BepInEx__ [website](https://docs.bepinex.dev/index.html), or from the [GtiHub](https://github.com/BepInEx/BepInEx/releases) page for the project.
 I have found the GitHub page more straight forward to follow.
 Simply download the `.zip` file designated for your operating system and subsequent architecture.
-After downloading, unzip the file and copy the contents to the root of your game istallation.
+After downloading, unzip the file and copy the contents to the root of your game installation.
 Following my own installation that is `~/steam/steamapps/common/valheim`.
 I do not remember if BepInEx comes with a pre-configured start up script.
 In the case it does not I have my script below as well.

 ```bash
 #!/usr/bin/env bash